javierbrea/eslint-plugin-boundaries/README.md

 <details>
 <summary>How to define the root path of the project</summary>

 By default, the plugin uses the current working directory (`process.cwd()`) as root path of the project.
 This path is used as the base path when resolving file matchers from rules and `boundaries/elements` settings.
 This is specially important when using the `basePattern` option or the `full` mode in the `boundaries/elements` setting.
 This may produce unexpected results [when the lint command is executed from a different path than the project root](https://github.com/javierbrea/eslint-plugin-boundaries/issues/296).
-To fix this, you can define a different root path using this option.
+To fix this, you can define a different root path by using this option.

 For example, supposing that the `.eslintrc.js` file is located in the project root, you could define the root path as in: